plone/documentation/develop/plone/forms/wysiwyg.rst

 Plone supports TinyMCE (default), and CKEditor and others through external add-ons.

 In Plone 5, TinyMCE and the Plone integration is provided by the `Mockup project <https://github.com/plone/mockup>`_.
-In Plone 4, the integration package was called Products.TinyMCE

 Disabling HTML filtering and safe HTML transformation
 ------------------------------------------------------